Oligo Pool Uniformity Calculator for Dropout and NGS Depth

 Oligo pool uniformity describes how evenly different sequences are represented in a synthesized pool.
 Perfect uniformity means every unique sequence is present at exactly the same concentration.
 In practice, synthesis biases cause some sequences to be overrepresented (up to 10-100× above the mean) and others to be underrepresented or completely absent (dropout).
 Uniformity is typically quantified as the coefficient of variation (CV%) of sequence abundances measured by next-generation sequencing (NGS).

-Dropout rate is the percentage of designed sequences that are completely absent or below a detection threshold in the synthesized pool.
-Array-based synthesis platforms (Twist, Agilent) typically have 1-5% dropout rates, while column-based pool construction (mixing individual oligos) has near-zero dropout.
+Dropout is the percentage of designed sequences that are completely absent or below a detection threshold in the synthesized pool.
+Array-based synthesis platforms can show measurable dropout risk, while column-based pool construction by mixing individual oligos usually has much lower dropout.
 Sequences with extreme GC content, long homopolymers, or stable secondary structures are most likely to drop out.

-Our Uniformity Estimator predicts expected CV%, dropout rate, and recommended NGS sequencing depth based on your pool size, synthesis platform, and sequence characteristics.
-This helps you plan experiments (especially CRISPR screens) by estimating how many cells you need to screen to achieve adequate coverage despite pool non-uniformity.
+The Uniformity Estimator estimates expected CV%, dropout rate, and recommended NGS sequencing depth based on pool size, synthesis platform, and sequence characteristics.
+Use it to plan CRISPR screens, capture panels, or pooled assays where uneven representation can reduce effective coverage.

 How to Use the Uniformity Estimator